csci104/site/labs/lab0/index.md

 - [ ] Upload your SSH key by adding the contents of your `id_rsa.pub`
 - [ ] Enable Github and Github email notifications

+## Join the Course GitHub Classroom and Starter Assignment
+Connect your GitHub account with the course using GitHub Classroom:

+- Open the join link: [USC CSCI 104 Github Classroom]({{site.data.urls.github_classroom}}){:target="_blank"}
+- Sign in with the same GitHub account you set up above (preferably your @usc.edu email).
+- Authorize GitHub Classroom if prompted.
+- Click on the `classroom-starter` assignment you see in our Github Classroom, or click this [link](https://classroom.github.com/a/2WPSyHEo) directly.
+Accept the course assignment if/when prompted to create your copy of this "dummy" repository.
+You do not need to do anything with it now, but we may use it in lab 1 to practice with `git`.  **But you will not have access to the lab repository described below until you do this step successfully**.

+- [ ] Joined the GitHub Classroom and joined the starter assignment

-## Lab Repository
+## Labs Repository
 We expect you to complete labs in a local IDE so you become more familiar with GitHub and a more standard development setup.

-Each week, the lab material will be posted to the `sp26-labs` repository.
+Each week, the lab material will be posted to the `labs` repository.
 To access it:

 1. Using command line, `cd` to whichever location you would like your lab work to live in.
-2. Type `git clone git@github.com:csci104/sp26-labs.git`
+2. Type `git clone git@github.com:csci104/labs.git`
 3. Finally, whenever it's time to do lab, just go to the location of this repo and type `git pull` to get the new resources!